 After his voyages to the Caribbean, Christopher Columbus brought several hammocks back to Europe.
 Today, you can find hammocks used all over the world.
 And they aren’t just popular for relaxing in the backyard.
 They are also used by many hikers and campers.

 Hammocks come in all sorts of styles and materials today.
-You can find traditional hammocks made of rope or netting alongside sturdy hammocks made of the latest high-tech fabrics.
-Some hammocks can even be found that come with their own self-supporting stand, so you can enjoy relaxing in a hammock without any trees around!
+You can find traditional styles made of rope or netting.
+Others are made of the latest high-tech fabrics.
+Some hammocks come with their own self-supporting stand.
+That way, you can relax even without any trees around!